 We may offer other money market funds as a non-sweep investment choice.
-You may purchase shares in these money market funds by giving specific orders for each purchase to your Financial Advisor.
-However, uninvested cash in your Investment, if available for your Account, by contacting your Account will not be swept into these money market funds.
+You may purchase shares in these money market funds by giving specific orders for each purchase to Account will not be swept into these money market funds.